hnl-ai/hpdstats/README.md

 ### Full Breakdown

-Everyday (with `cron`!), the script is run (`python3 main.py`) to scrape and parse the newly published arrest log.
+Everyday (with `cron`!), the script is run (`cd scrape && python3 main.py`) to scrape and parse the newly published arrest log.
 It then does the following:

 1. Uploads the PDF file to AWS S3 [for archiving](https://hpdstats.com/archive)
 2. Downloads the PDF file locally for parsing purposes